-No matter if you’re celebrating annual Pride Month or generally seeking out more LGBTQ+ movies and TV shows, queer representation in television and cinema is a prime avenue toward greater cultural inclusivity of the LGBTQ+ community.
-Over the past few decades—but especially recently—a slew of excellent LGBTQ+ shows and movie titles have debuted both in theaters and on streaming platforms, making it easier than ever to access them.
+No matter if you’re celebrating annual Pride Month or generally seeking out more LGBTQ+ movies, queer representation in television and cinema is a prime avenue toward greater cultural inclusivity of the LGBTQ+ community.
+Over the past few decades—but especially recently—a slew of excellent LGBTQ+ movie titles have debuted both in theaters and on streaming platforms, making it easier than ever to access them.

-Check out our latest list of the best LGBTQ+ movies and series where gay themes and pride shows up.
+Check out our latest list of the best LGBTQ+ movies where gay themes and pride shows up.
 Here’s the inclusive list that you can stream right now.

 ‘Bessie’ (2015)